-Load Center Panel w/120 volt Main breaker - load center appearance and configuration may vary by model are normally located in close proximity to each other typically in the bed platform.
-The converter is also mounted separately (typically under the bed platform).
+Load Center Panel W/120 volt

+Main breaker - load center

+appearance and configuration

+may vary by model

 120-VOLT CIRCUIT BREAKERS

 The 120-volt AC circuit breakers located inside the load center protect all 120-volt wiring and components from circuit overloads and short circuits.
 Should a circuit overload or short circuit occur the circuit breaker protecting the affected circuit will "trip" preventing the flow of electricity through that circuit.